icevelez/icevelez.github.io/blog/a-framework-built-for-the-web/index.md

 > "Is that enough?"

 Yes?
-It performs relatively fast and is faster than React 19 at creating and updating 10,000 rows, swapping rows, and deleting one row out of 10,000 using the `js-framework-benchmark` it's uncompressed bundle size is large ~64.1KB but gzipped compressed it goes down to ~13.6kB
+It performs relatively fast at creating and updating 10,000 rows, swapping rows, and deleting one row out of 10,000 using the `js-framework-benchmark` it's uncompressed bundle size is large ~64.1KB but gzipped compressed it goes down to ~13.6kB

 ![Performance](./assets/performance.webp)